barisicgroup/unf/README.md

 # UNF Viewer documentation
 The UNF Viewer is written in JavaScript and Three.js library.
-It enables to visualize UNF files by selecting a desired file from the file dialog.
+It enables to visualize the content of a UNF file by selecting a desired file from the file dialog.
-To run it, clone the repository and use e.g. live server to host the viewer application.
+To run it, clone the repository and use, e.g., live server to host the viewer application.
+It is recommended to refresh/reload (typically F5) the application before loading a new strucutre.
-Since it is written in JavaScript, it cannot search your hard drive; in other words, you need to upload not just the UNF file but also all files referenced in the "externalFiles" field.
-If PDB file is not uploaded, the viewer automatically tries to download it from RCSB.
+Since it is written in JavaScript, it cannot search your hard drive; in other words, you need to upload not just the UNF file but also all files referenced in the "externalFiles" field which are not included directly in the UNF file.
+If a PDB file is not included nor uploaded, the viewer automatically tries to download it from RCSB.
-The application serves mainly for UNF development purpose, it is therefore recommended to have a dev console open to see the console logs.
+The application serves mainly for UNF development purposes right now, it is, therefore, recommended to have a dev console open to see the console logs.

 # Converters documentation
 - **Cadnano to UNF converter (Python)**